JAForbes/superouter/readme.md

 #### Pure

 This library exposes pure functions, it's up to you to connect the routing data structures to your own framework or native browser API.
-That at first may sound like a chore, but it's exactly what you need when you decide you want to do some fancy hydration, ssr or custom routing transitions.
+That at first may sound like a chore, but it's exactly what you need when you decide you want to do some fancy hydration, SSR or custom routing transitions.

 When a library manages the routing side effects, you may find yourself hacking around the edges to do the thing you actually want to do.